Can homework be used as a teaching and learning tool?

-- Now divide these homeworks into sections.
+- Now divide this homework into sections.
 For example; Research; Development; Evaluation.

-- Add in a few seasonal homeworks to complete at Easter, Christmas and over the summer holidays.
+- Add in a few seasonal homework to complete at Easter, Christmas and over the summer holidays.

-- Decide if you want to place the homeworks in a sequential order using a subject-specific, assessment criteria.
+- Decide if you want to place the homework in a sequential order using a subject-specific, assessment criteria.
 Adding success-criteria make remove the exciting aspect of a Takeaway, or add incentives to improve…

 - Add a simple statement describing each homework and what is needed.
 No more than a sentence.